 The fresh arugula tossed in between is just my personal touch and added bonus.
 Feel free to add prosciutto and/or green peas to this pasta as well.
 They all taste great in this recipe.

-The cooked pasta gets tossed in this simmering liquid before its topped with grated parmesan and some cream cheese.
+The cooked pasta gets tossed in this simmering liquid before its topped with grated parmesan and some goat cheese.
 Once the pasta is coated in these cheeses, fresh lemon juice is squeezed over the pasta and stirred in.
 I toss in the fresh arugula just before serving.

 The recipe below will make 2 very generous portions, 3 medium portions, or 4 small portions.
 Even though there’s the burst of fresh lemon, this is still a comparatively rich pasta, so I like to serve a small portion of this pasta with a side of grilled chicken for a lighter meal.